 Exposure to sports medicine and experience with game coverage is vital to the education of the primary care sports medicine fellow.
 The fellow is responsible for providing team coverage for the athletes of a Charlotte-area high school, Division I university, Division II university and sometimes event coverage for the North Carolina high school state wrestling tournament.

-The fellow may also choose to cover a wide variety of other sporting events (including boxing, professional lacrosse and endurance events).
-The fellow gains experience on the sidelines and evaluating acute injuries while following multiple sports.
-All coverage will be under the supervision of faculty, all of whom have extensive experience in sports medicine.
+The fellow may also choose to cover a wide variety of other sporting events (including boxing, MMA, professional lacrosse, triple-A baseball and endurance events).
+The fellow gains experience on the sidelines and through evaluating acute injuries while following multiple sports.
+All collegiate coverage will be under the supervision of faculty, all of whom have extensive experience in sports medicine.

 - West Mecklenburg High School football: Fellow assumes the primary role as team physician.